OICR/softeng-blog/_posts/ann_catton/2019-03-25-introspection.md

 }
 ```

-This was all the field data we needed for our new ui features.
+This was all the field data we needed for our new UI features.
 As a bonus, we now have a better idea of where some of our data is coming from - it was certainly surprising to find it was not all coming from our Elasticsearch models, as I had expected.
 And best of all, we have a strategy to integrate new clinical types that haven’t yet been indexed.
 By querying the schema itself, we’ll be able to pick them up as they are added.

 The introspection system provides many more tools to interact with GraphQL servers; we are using just one facet.
 We will certainly be taking advantage of this particular feature wherever else we can use this type of documentation on the Portal.
 It is a simple and elegant solution that will keep us up-to-date with the index, and remove the need to maintain a secondary resource.
 And, it’s a brilliant tool for exploring any GraphQL schema with which you may find yourself working.